 –

 My wife and I have to laugh when many Christian men call their wives their “bride.”
-This is an oxymoron.
+These are uncorrelated and terms.
 It’s a game they play, I suppose, to make their wives feel special or to make us assume something endearing between them.
 I don’t know.
 However, a bride is not one with anyone until married.
 I will never call my wife my bride.
 She and I are one now, as Christ and I are one now.
 Think about it.
 As Christ is the head of the church (body), the husband is the head of his wife (body).
-It denigrates my wife’s position to refer to her as my bride (no connection).
+It denigrates my wife’s position to refer to her as my bride (no connection to me).
+It depicts how Christian men and women have no respect for the depth of meaning to those labels.
 Also, it’s interesting how the wives of those who call their wife as such, never call them their groom?

 –